Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- Smart's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- The 76ers are the third-best defensive team in the league, giving up 110.9 points per game.
+- On defense, the 76ers have given up 110.9 points per game, which is third-best in the league.

-- The 76ers are the second-ranked squad in the league, allowing 41.2 rebounds per game.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.

-- The 76ers are the sixth-ranked team in the NBA, allowing 24.2 assists per contest.
+- In terms of assists, the 76ers are sixth in the league, giving up 24.2 per contest.

-- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.
+- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per contest.

 Marcus Smart vs. the 76ers